Ongoing Green initiatives at the Charity

 How can I support the Charity at the same time as helping the environment?

-- We also stock a range of environmentally friendly products which have included reusable travels mugs and flasks, recyclable Christmas cards, reusable cloth bags and rucksacks, beeswax food wraps and even bamboo lunch boxes!
+- We also stock a range of environmentally friendly products which have included reusable travels mugs and flasks, recyclable Christmas cards, reusable cloth bags and rucksacks, bamboo lunch boxes and our new seed cards which you can buy from our online shop too!

 - Sign up to our Christmas Tree Recycling Scheme – Each year, in January, at the end of the festive season we can collect your Christmas tree.
 These are then shredded to be used as mulch either in our community or at the Hospice.
 Previously, a few trees have been dropped off for the animals at Shepreth Wildlife Park and even a local goat farm!
 Find out more in the news story from 2021